Automattic/pym-shortcode/docs/upgrade-testing.md

 ### wp-cli

-If you have [wp-cli](https://wp-cli.org/) installed in your environment, you can get a list of posts using the `[pym]` shortcode by running a search using [wp post list](https://developer.wordpress.org/cli/commands/post/list/)
+If you have [wp-cli](https://wp-cli.org/) installed in your environment, you can get a list of posts using the `[pym]` shortcode by running a search using [wp post list](https://developer.wordpress.org/cli/commands/post/list/):

 ```
 wp post list --s='[pym'
 ```
-You should see a list of posts and their IDs.
+Your terminal should return a list of posts and their IDs:

 ```
 +----+------------------------------------------+-------------------+---------------------+-------------+